-This week’s treat are rhubarb puffs, a great little bite which is the cross between a muffin and a biscuit.
+This week’s treat is rhubarb puffs, a great little bite that is the cross between a muffin and a biscuit.
 Great at tea, brunch or breakfast.

 Abbey Cooks Entertain: Entertain this Summer Downton Style

 With 220 Downton era recipes, you will want to get this book for recipes for the famous Downton dishes from Season 1-3.
 I also presented a whole chapter on Garden Parties.
-Experimenting with ices (ice creams and frozen yoghurts) was my favorite part.
+Experimenting with ices (ice creams and frozen yogurts) was my favourite part.